-Pane e Internet (PeI) is the main digital inclusion and competence development initiative in Emilia Romagna, financed by the regional government Regione Emilia-Romagna (RER) under the Regional Digital Agenda.
+Pane e Internet (PeI) is the main digital inclusion and competence development initiative in Emilia Romagna. financed by the regional government Regione Emilia-Romagna (RER) under the Regional Digital Agenda.
 It was launched in 2009-2010 as a pilot project that designed and tested a basic digital literacy training course inspired by the e-Citizen model.
-From 2011 to 2017, Pel was carried out by AECA in partnership with training and business services companies from Milan, Ismo and Simki.
-After scaling up the delivery of the original Pel course and testing an experimental Pelfor-work module (see TOOL 1) from 2011 to 2013, in 2014 the project started developing a network of so-called Pel Points throughout the region.
-These are jointly set up with large and small Municipalities. to organise and deliver in cooperation with local libraries, schools, and private associations, three main activities: digital literacy training, e-facilitation services for people at risk of digital exclusion, and digital culture events for the population at large.
-Today, there are 17 active Pel points throughout Emilia Romagna and over the vears Pel has delivered about 1500 courses to 23,400 people with no/low digital skills: mostly mature adults (50+) and older people 60+ years old.
+From 2011 to 2017, Pel was carried out by RER with implementation services provided by AECA together with Ismo and Simki, training and business services companies from Milan.
+After scaling up the delivery of the original Pel course and testing an experimental Pel-for-work module (see TOOL 1) from 2011 to 2013, in 2014 RER started developing a network of so-called Pel Points throughout the region.
+These are jointly set up with large and small Municipalities, to or ganise and deliver in cooperation with local libraries, schools, and private associations, three main activities: digital literacy training, e-facilitation services for peo ple at risk of digital exclusion, and digital culture events for the population at large.
+Today, there are 17 active Pel points throughout Emilia Romagna and over the years Pel has delivered about 1500 courses to 23.400 people with no/low digital skills: mostly mature adults (50+) and older people 60+ vears old.

 In 2013-14, once DigComp 1.0 was published, Pel training designers decided to revise the standard Pel course (which lasted 20 hours) and make it "Dig-Comp-compliant".
 As illustrated in the DigComp into Action Guide, they first mapped the existing Pel digital literacy course onto DigComp's 5 areas and 21 competences.
 This process showed that many competences were already being addressed, but some, which were deemed important for the Pel target group, were not.

-Besides, the analysis of the three DigComp proficiency levels matched the need to articulate the new training offer into distinct courses: level 1 (20 hours, red bubbles in F.6) almost entirely focused on 14 DigComp competences at foundation level/A, and level 2 (16 hours plus an online self-study component, blue bubbles in F.6).
+Besides, the analysis of the three DigComp proficiency levels matched the need to articulate the new training offer into distinct courses: level 1 (20 hours, red bubbles in F.6) almost entirely focused on 14 DigComp competences at foundation level/A, and level 2 (16 hours plus an online self-study component, blue bub bles in F.6).
 The second course would lead learners to intermediate level/B in 8 of those competences and to advanced level/C in 4 of them.